MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 6. Select **Delete**, and then select **Delete** to confirm.

 > [!NOTE]
-> Deleted Office 365 groups are retained for only 30 days.
+> Deleted Office 365 groups are retained for only 30 days.<br>To learn how to permanently delete a deleted site by using PowerShell, see [Permanently delete a deleted site](restore-deleted-site-collection.md#permanently-delete-a-deleted-site).

 ## Delete a classic site in the classic SharePoint admin center
 <a name="__toc323551190"> </a>